 2) Create Your DribbleUp User Account

 When you first open the app you’ll be taken to a sign in screen that will have link to the Sign Up screen if you’re new user.
-They don’t require much information – just Name, Username, Password.
+They don’t require much information – just Username and Password.

 Name – Your Name isn’t shown in the app, I assume it’s used for customer service purposes or perhaps will show in later versions.

 Username – Your Username is what will display on the leaderboard so choose it carefully.

 If you’re signing up as part of a team your coach may have a certain format that they want you to use.
 It’s not possible right now but I can see in the future DribbleUp giving you the option to publish your profile online for other players or coaches to see.
 So imagine yourself someday sending a link to your DribbleUp profile to a college coach and what they might think of the username you chose.